mattermost/mattermost-handbook/contributors/join-us/candidates.md

 Mattermost recognizes and appreciates that candidates spend personal time to complete this project.
 To share our appreciation, candidates recieve a "Thank You" gift card upon completion of the interview project.
 Candidates can choose from a variety of gift cards, including: Apple iTunes, Google Plan, eBay, Visa Gift Card.
 If you are located in a region where you aren't able to use these gift card options, please let your Recruiter know.
 We're happy to work with you to identify a gift card that you can use.

+### References stage

+In between the interview project and the final round of interviews, we run references using the SkillSurvey platform.
+Candidates should provide 3 - 4 references, with at least one being a direct Manager.

 ### Final Interviews

 Final interviews include meeting with the team's [MLT](https://handbook.mattermost.com/operations/operations/mlt-cadence#introduction-to-mlt) member and one of [Mattermost's Co-Founders](https://handbook.mattermost.com/operations/operations/mlt-cadence#introduction-to-mlt).